psaxioti/OpenTRIM/README.md

 ## Usage

-Iradina++ is a command line program and can be invoked by
+Iradina++ provides a command line program which can be invoked by

 ```
-> iradina++ [options] [ < config_file.json ]
+> iradina++ [options] [-f config.json]
 ```
-The program accepts a JSON-formatted configuration input either directly from stdin or from a file by redirection as shown above.
+The program accepts a JSON-formatted configuration input either directly from a file (with the `-f` option) or from stdin.

-Currently the only option that can be given is
+To see all available options run `iradina++ -h`, which prints
 ```
+Monte-Carlo ion trasport simulation
+Usage:
+  iradina++ [OPTION...]

+  -n arg          Number of histories to run (overrides config input)
+  -j arg          Number of threads (overrides config input)
+  -s, --seed arg  random generator seed (overrides config input)
+  -f arg          JSON config file
+  -v, --version   Display version information
-  -h : print a short help message and exit.
+  -h, --help      Display short help message
 ```

 The program first checks and validates the configuration input.

 It then runs the simulation and saves the results into HDF5 files.

+Additionally, the following libraries are provided, which can be used independently:
+- `libiradinapp` contains all the Monte-Carlo ion transport C++ code as a shared library.
+It can be used by external applications
+- `libiondedx` is a shared library containing tables of electronic stopping data
+- The [`xs.h`](src/xs.h) C++ header file can be used standalone for screened Coulomb scattering calculations.
+- `libcorteo4bit` & `libcorteo6bit` are shared libraries containing scattering tables of the ZBL potential.
+They can be used independently together with `xs.h` for scattering simulations.

 ## Input configuration